-As a foster parent you have the ability to prepare each foster pet for success in their life after adoption.
+As a foster parent, you can prepare each foster pet for success in their life after adoption.
 During their time in your home, foster pets have the chance to learn how to be a part of a family.
 They learn manners, routines, and how to love.

-Enid SPCA needs foster homes in the community to provide temporary care, shelter, and love for the animals in the foster program.
-We provide all medical care, including vaccines, deworming, microchipping, flea control and spay/neuter surgery.
-We set foster families up with a crate for their foster, toys and help with food if needed.
+The ESPCA needs foster homes in the community to provide temporary care, shelter, and love for the animals in the foster program.
+We provide all medical care, including vaccines, deworming, microchipping, flea control, and spay/neuter surgery.
+We set foster families up with a crate for their foster, toys, and help with food if needed.
 Foster homes allow us to continue to save animals even when our kennels are full.
 The more foster homes available, the more animals can be saved!

 The time commitment varies depending on the age and circumstances of the animal.
-It is possible for puppies to be in foster the minimum 10 days, however 2-3 weeks is about the average length of time unless you are fostering a mama and babies.
+It is possible for puppies to be in foster around 10 days.
+However, 2-3 weeks is about the average length of time unless you are fostering a mama and babies.

 - Medical care

 - Our Foster Coordinator is there to help you every step of the way

 - Inclusion in our online community of fosters and volunteers

 Your responsibilities as a foster are pretty simple:

 - Provide basic care (food, water, and a safe place to stay) for the animal until it is adopted or returned to the ESPCA.